pgcrumley/Controllers/SerialArduinoGpio/README.md

 Look for the device in `/dev`.
-It will have a name such as `/dev/ttyxxx#  ` where `xxx` is `ACM` or `USB` depending on the version of Arduino card you have and `#` is a number.
+It will have a name such as `/dev/ttyxxx#  ` where `xxx` is `ACM` or `USB` depending on the version of Arduino card you have, and `#` is a number.

-Try
+Try this: (on my example system the Arduino is connected on /dev/ttyUSB0)

-    pgc@tjbot:~ $ sudo python ./SerialArduinoGpioController.py /dev/ttyACM0
+    pgc@tjbot:~ $ sudo python ./SerialArduinoGpioController.py /dev/ttyUSB0
-     made controller on port "/dev/ttyACM0"
+     made controller on port "/dev/ttyUSB0"
-     serial_port: "/dev/ttyACM0":
+     serial_port: "/dev/ttyUSB0":
     code version is: "V3_SerialArduinoGpio"
     persistent name: "????????????????":
     digital values are: "{2: 1, 3: 1, 4: 1, 5: 1, 6: 1, 7: 1, 8: 1, 9: 1, 10: 1, 11: 1, 12: 1, 13: 0}"